minus1over12/QuadWars/README.md

 forks.
 Other versions of Minecraft may work, but are untested.
 (If a newer version has come out, please let me know how it goes!).
 Upstreams of Paper (Bukkit & Spigot) will *not* work, as this plugin utilizes the expanded API provided by Paper.

+QuadWars should integrate well with any plugin that also utilizes the Scoreboard Team API, as long as none of them create new teams.
+Minecraft only allows entities to be in one team, so any other plugin that adds entities to a team will not work with QuadWars.

 # bStats